AwesomeKalin/emerald-bank-mall-mansion/README.md

 Version:
 This was made for Paper 1.16.1, but should work with bukkit and spigot too.
 If you want me to test a specific version of bukkit/spigot/paper, please write a comment

-Making a Minecraft Plugin tutorial pluginfor this plugin?
+Making a Minecraft Plugin tutorial plugin for this plugin?
 Please, tell me that you made it so I can put it here!

 bStats:
 This project uses bStats for anonymous statistics.
 If you want to see the statistics go to: [bStats - EmeraldBankMM](https://bstats.org/plugin/bukkit/EmeraldBankMM/10519)